joelek/atlas/readme.md

 });
 ```

-Transactions with read access are executed in `parallel` whereas transactions with write access are executed in `serial`.
+Transactions with read access are executed in parallel whereas transactions with write access are executed in serial.
 Only create transactions with write access when absolutely needed as write access reduces transaction throughput!

 ### Stores